qwertie/ecsharp/doc/lemp/lemp-code-gen-and-analysis.md

 By the way, if you're reading this and thinking "this LeMP thing has some pretty impressive capabilities... why haven't I heard of it before?" the answer is twofold:

 1. this is the first article I've written about LeMP's new `codeMatch` construct, and
-2. I stopped working on LeMP for months because people showed very little no interest in it.
+2. I stopped working on LeMP for a couple of months because people showed very little no interest in it.
 Currently if you Google "LeMP", my [original article about LeMP](http://www.codeproject.com/Articles/995264/Avoid-tedious-coding-with-LeMP-Part) doesn't show up in the top 10 search results, because nobody blogged about it so there ain't no links anywhere about it.
 If you like LeMP, please say so, share it with your friends, blog about it, make a YouTube video... something!

 Converting code to text and compiling it
 ----------------------------------------